-Jenn’s hand hovers over the key, ready to kill the engine.
-The garage door is rolling slowly skyward, and the kids are unclipping their seatbelts.
-The twins tumble out, dragging school bags and leaving behind a trail of after-school crumbs and socks.
+Jenn’s hand hovers over the keys, ready to kill the engine.
+The garage door rolls slowly skyward, and the kids unclip their seatbelts.
+The twins tumble out, dragging school bags and leaving a trail of after-school crumbs and socks.
 They’re settling in well at the new school.
 Kids are great like that.
 Adaptable.
-Jenn looks up at the bright winter afternoon and can’t quite believe how much she misses London.
+Jenn squints up at the bright winter sky, shamelessly missing London’s gloom.

 ‘Mum?’
 Elly says.
 She’s at the open passenger-side window.
 ‘You coming?’